 Enzyme-activated solution breaks down ammonia crystals and organic matter to fully remove odors and stains, preventing pets from returning to the same spots.
 Free from harmful chemicals.
 Leaves no residue.
 Safe for use around children and pets.
 Approved by the Carpet and Rug Institute for gentle, safe efficacy.
-Comes with a money-back guarantee.

 Cost may add up if you have extensive problem areas.
 Needs to be used correctly to be completely effective.